MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 This app is a cloud-based service that does not require special software other than an up-to-date web browser, though some restrictions apply.
 [Learn more about web application requirements](/power-platform/admin/web-application-requirements)

-## How do I sign up for the trial without a Microsoft 365 tenant?

 ## How can I add more users to a trial?

 To add users, go to the [Microsoft 365 admin center](https://admin.microsoft.com) using the trial admin account.
 Follow the [admin center guidance](/microsoft-365/admin/add-users/add-users) to add users up to the trial license limit.